theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/documentation/destinations/dataiku.md

 #### Xtract Universal Server
 Enter the name, IP or domain and port to access the server that runs Xtract Universal within the network.
-The Xtract Universal server is the hostname or IP address without port.
+The Xtract Universal server is the hostname or IP address without the port.
 The port is specified in the **Customize Port** option.

 #### Transport Layer Security (HTTPS)
-Activate the checkbox **Use TLS for communication with the XU server** if [TLS is enabled in Xtract Universal](../access-restrictions/restrict-server-access.md/#activate-tls-encryption).
+Activate this option if [TLS is enabled in Xtract Universal](../access-restrictions/restrict-server-access.md/#activate-tls-encryption).
 Optionally, enter a valid username and password for the authentication against the Xtract Universal server.
 Currently, only [Xtract Universal users](../access-restrictions/user-management.md/#create-custom-users) are supported (no Active Directory users).